|Samuel signing, Jets trades are the biggest splashes on opening day of free agency|

 Vilma, who missed the last nine games of the 2007 season with a knee injury, had 118 tackles as a rookie after being the No. 12 overall draft pick in 2004.
 He led the NFL the following season with 187 tackles and made the Pro Bowl.

 That changed in 2006, when the Jets switched defenses and Vilma had just 116 tackles.
 He played in seven games last season before injuring his knee and had 39 tackles.
 The Jets eventually gave him permission to shop for a new home and he found it on Friday.
+New York will receive a fourth-round pick for Vilma, which with incentives could be upgraded to a third or possibly a second.

 ``I enjoyed my four seasons with the Jets and thank them for the opportunities they gave me,'' Vilma said. ``But this represents a new chapter in my football career and in my life and I am truly excited and fortunate to be joining a team that just a little over a year ago was one win away from appearing in the Super Bowl.''